celery/celery/docs/userguide/canvas.rst

 .. note::

-    In this tutorial we sometimes use the prefix operator `~` to subtasks.
+    In this tutorial I sometimes use the prefix operator `~` to subtasks.
     You probably shouldn't use it in your production code, but it's a handy shortcut when experimenting in the Python shell::